WeichenLi1223/weichenli/_publications/2015-10-01-paper-title-number-3.md

----
-title: "Ethics in Action: Training Reinforcement Learning Agent for Moral Decision-making In Text-based Adventure Games."
-collection: (To appear)Proceedings of International Conference on Artificial Intelligence and Statistics (AISTATS)
+W. Li, R. Devidze, W. Mustafa, and S. Fellenz.
+(2024) Ethics in Action: Training Reinforcement Learning Agent for Moral Decision-making In Text-based Adventure Games.
+(To appear)Proceedings of International Conference on Artificial Intelligence and Statistics (AISTATS)
-date: 2024
----